antonw-88/GICSP/industrial-protocols/readme.md

 ## Protocol Specific References:
 - Profinet
-- Modbus, TCP and other modes.
+- Modbus, TCP and other modes -> good data in the "Cyber-security in industrial control Systems"-pdf.
 - DNP3
 - CIP
 - OPC UA